mcejp/ascii-posts/posts/Marching-squares.md

 ### Indexing convention

-For tile look-up, it's useful to define a numbering convention, that is, a way that assigns indexes 0 to 15 to the 16 different combinations of corner values.
+For tile look-up, it's useful to define a numbering convention, that is, a way of assigning indexes 0 to 15 to the 16 different combinations of corner values.
 The choice is completely arbitrary.
 I like the following one, since it is easy to remember: